Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

-Fig. \ref{fig:edges_int_rand} shows the 95 \% credible intervals for edge effects under the interaction model with random coefficients for $k=8$ sampled nodes.
+Fig. \ref{fig:edges_int_rand} (Appendix) shows the 95 \% credible intervals for edge effects under the interaction model with random coefficients for $k=8$ sampled nodes.
 The results are very similar for $k=22$ sampled nodes (Fig. \ref{fig:edges_int_rand2} in the Appendix) and for phylogenetic coefficients (Fig. \ref{fig:edges_int_phylo} for $k=8$ and Fig. \ref{fig:edges_int_phylo2} for $k=22$, both in the Appendix).
 Namely, the model displays a low false positive rate as evidenced by few dark intervals on the ``True non-influential edges" panels for all sample sizes ($n$), sparsity levels ($\pi$) and effect sizes ($\mu$).
 We highlight that it is expected that there will be few differences when comparing the two effect sizes ($\mu=0.8,1.6$) as these quantities refer to the main (node) effects, not the interaction (edge) effects which was set as 0.4 for all simulations.
 The purpose of these simulations is to test if changes in the main (node) effects biased the performance of the BNR model to detect influential edges.
 It appears from these figures that there is no such bias.
-That is, when the biological phenotype is generated under the interaction model, the BNR has good performance to identify the influential edges regardless of the sample size ($n$), the number of microbes sampled ($k$), the sparsity level ($\pi$), node effect sizes ($\mu$), and type of coefficient (random vs phylogenetic) with controlled false positive and false negative rates in all settings.
+That is, when the biological phenotype is generated under the interaction model, as long as the sample size is high enough the BNR has good performance to identify the influential edges regardless of the number of microbes sampled ($k$), the sparsity level ($\pi$), node effect sizes ($\mu$), and type of coefficient (random vs phylogenetic) with controlled false positive and false negative rates in all settings.